The 2023 HVAC Contractors Guide to Starting a HVAC Business from Scratch

-You need to determine how many dollars of profit you need to make every day and then ensure that your pricing reflects your goals.
+You need to determine how many dollars of profit you must make daily and ensure that your pricing reflects your goals.

 If you need to earn $500 per day of profit and you can do five service calls per day, then you need to make $100 of gross profit per call.

-If you’re on a larger multiple day project, then you just need to understand your expenses per day and price the job accordingly.
+If you’re on a larger multiple-day project, you just need to understand your daily expenses and price the job accordingly.

 This strategy can work out very nicely, but it does require much more discipline when it comes to knowing your daily costs.